zgompert/StripeGenetics/README.md

 $pm->wait_all_children;
 ```

-I prepared the genotypic and phenotypic data for mapping with [FormatGeno.pl](FormatGeno.pl) and [FormatPheno.R](FormatPheno.R), respectively.
+I prepared the genotypic and phenotypic data for mapping with [FormatGenoH154.pl](FormatGenoH154.pl) and [FormatPhenoH154.R](FormatPhenoH154.R), respectively.

-I used the LMM in gemma (version 0.95a) for genome-wide association mapping of stripe (and color) using haplotype 1 from both the green and striped genomes and with and without including chromosome 8 for the kinship matrix.
+I used the LMM in gemma (version 0.95a) for genome-wide association mapping of stripe (and color) using haplotype 1 striped genome and haplotype 2 green genome and with and without including chromosome 8 for the kinship matrix.
 Here are the full set of commands I used:

 ```bash
 #!/bin/sh